Heating Costs - Which is Cheapest?

-All electric heaters of the same rating will use the same amount of energy when they are turned on eg: a 2kW oil filled radiator fan heater will use the same amount as a 2kW fan heater.
+All electric heaters of the same rating will use the same amount of energy when turned on eg: a 2kW oil filled radiator will use the same amount as a 2kW fan heater.

-Claimed reduced costs for certain heaters are due to them being switched on and off to save energy use.
-You can read more about this in our 'Low Running Cost heaters, Fact or Fiction' Article
+Manufacturers claims of reduced running costs for certain heaters are due to them automatically being switched on and off or turned down to save energy use.
+You can read more about this in our 'Low Running Cost heaters, Fact or Fiction' post

 Some appliances give heat output in BTU (British Thermal Units) to convert between BTU and kWh use this calculator